 - Drink plenty of fluids and get plenty of rest

 - AskMayoExpert.
-What diagnostic evaluation should be done in an outpatient with suspected community acquired pneumonia?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Community-acquired pneumonia.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.

 You Are ...
 The Campaign for Mayo Clinic